PeteyChan/Simple_Godot_IMGUI/README.md

             // draws a godot HBoxContainter which you can then add components to
             // there are various different container types but they all work basically the same window.HBox(out var hbox);

-            hbox.Button("button 1");
-            hbox.Button("button 2");
+            // draws a check button
+            if (hbox.CheckButton(toggle, out toggle))
+            { }

+            // draws a check box
+            if (hbox.CheckBox(toggle, out toggle))
+            { }

             // property will work on most data types
-            // only draws public fields
+            // only draws public fields with structs and classes
-            // classes can be tailored by implementing the IMGUI_PropertyDrawer interface if (window.Property(tuple, out tuple))
+            // output can be customized by implementing the IMGUI_PropertyDrawer interface on the class if (window.Property(tuple, out tuple))
             { }

             // draws the godot option button
-            // when pressed a dropdown menu will show supplied selections
+            // when pressed a dropdown menu will show all possible selections
             // when used with enums, will show all possible enums by default if (window.Option(selection, out selection))
-            {}
+            { }

             //  draws tabs
-            // current only impleneted with enums, the other tabs will all possible enums if (window.Tabs(selection, out selection))
+            // current only impleneted with enums, the other tabs will show all possible enums if (window.Tabs(selection, out selection))
-            {}
+            { }
         });
     }

-    enum Selection { A, B, C }
 }
 ```
+## Result
 ![image](https://github.com/PeteyChan/Simple_Godot_IMGUI/assets/21060636/5aa9796d-fe4a-4538-895d-5af914c44418)